oegea/iManager/readme.md

 ## What's this

 iManager is a basic frontend application that allows the end-user to navigate through an items catalog.
-This has been done to create a project with `react hooks` and `tests` with Enzyme.
+The main purposes of developing this, was to create a project with `react hooks` and test components with `jest` and `enzyme`.
 You can read the full project memory [here](./docs/memory.md).

 ## Required dependencies